Great Lent 2026

 Exodus 1:6–22

-Then Joseph died, and all his brothers, and that whole generation.
-But the Israelites were fruitful and prolific; they multiplied and grew exceedingly strong, so that the land was filled with them.
+And Joseph died, all his brothers, and all that generation.
+But the children of Israel were fruitful and increased abundantly, multiplied and grew exceedingly mighty; and the land was filled with them.

-Now a new king arose over Egypt, who did not know Joseph.
-He said to his people, ‘Look, the Israelite people are more numerous and more powerful than we.
-Come, let us deal shrewdly with them, or they will increase and, in the event of war, join our enemies and fight against us and escape from the land.’
-Therefore they set taskmasters over them to oppress them with forced labour.
-They built supply cities, Pithom and Rameses, for Pharaoh.
-But the more they were oppressed, the more they multiplied and spread, so that the Egyptians came to dread the Israelites.
-The Egyptians became ruthless in imposing tasks on the Israelites, and made their lives bitter with hard service in mortar and brick and in every kind of field labour.
-They were ruthless in all the tasks that they imposed on them.
+Now there arose a new king over Egypt, who did not know Joseph.
+And he said to his people, “Look, the people of the children of Israel are more and mightier than we; come, let us deal shrewdly with them, lest they multiply, and it happen, in the event of war, that they also join our enemies and fight against us, and so go up out of the land.”
+Therefore they set taskmasters over them to afflict them with their burdens.
+And they built for Pharaoh supply cities, Pithom and Raamses.
+But the more they afflicted them, the more they multiplied and grew.
+And they were in dread of the children of Israel.
+So the Egyptians made the children of Israel serve with rigor.
+And they made their lives bitter with hard bondage—in mortar, in brick, and in all manner of service in the field.
+All their service in which they made them serve was with rigor.

 Psalm 73